rootpy/rootpy/README.rst

 * an interface between ROOT and
   `matplotlib <http://matplotlib.sourceforge.net/>`_.
   Don't like the way your plots look in ROOT?
-Simply use rootpy to plot your ROOT histograms or graphs with matplotlib instead
+Simply use rootpy to plot your ROOT histograms or graphs with matplotlib instead.

 * conversion of ROOT TFiles containing TTrees into `HDF5 <http://www.hdfgroup.org/HDF5/>`_ format with